 Should I do the LPC without first securing a training contract?

 I waited until I had a training contract in the bag before doing the LPC.
-As my law firm has only recently decided to sponsor the LPC (from 2016 onwards) I’m self-funding, but at least I know I have a job waiting for me when I graduate.
-I couldn’t imagine doing the LPC – which is such a specific course – without knowing for sure that I’d lined up a training contract afterwards.
+I self funding as my firm didn’t provide sponsorship, but at least I know I have a job waiting for me when I graduate.
+I couldn’t imagine doing the LPC without knowing for sure that I’d lined up a training contract afterwards.